dharamghevariya/repo-contextr/README.md

 - Truncation notices for large files

 ### 5. Recent Changes (when --recent is used)
-- Shows only files modified in the last 7 days
+- Shows only files modified in the last 7 days with git timestamps
 - Includes file contents and statistics for those files
 - Adds a summary line indicating how many recent files were found

 ### 6. Summary Statistics
 - Total number of files processed
 - Total lines of code
-- Recent files count
+- Recent files count (last 7 days)
+- File type breakdown with counts
+- Largest file with line count
+- Average file size in lines

 ## Example Output